 About the Program

-The Council on Foreign Relations' Middle East program provides cutting-edge analysis of the emerging political, economic, and social trends in the world's most volatile region.
-Through books, articles, op-eds, blogs, and media appearances, CFR scholars offer insights and recommendations for policymakers and the public about the Middle East, its history, the sources of its current instability, and where it might be headed.
+The Council on Foreign Relations' (CFR) Middle East program provides cutting-edge analysis of the region’s emerging political, economic, and social trends, offering insights into its current instability, where it might be headed, and U.S. policy toward the Middle East.

 By analyzing the forces both driving and frustrating change in the Middle East, CFR's Middle East team provides an unrivaled resource for policymakers and the public alike seeking to understand the changing dynamics of this region.